indahsrtm/RFM-Analysis/README.md

 # RFM-Analysis
-RFM (Recency, Frequency, Monetary) Analysis is a type of customer segmentation used to determine which customers are the best ones by examining how recently a customer has purchased (Recency), how often they purchase (Frequency), and how much the customer spends (Monetary).
+RFM (Recency, Frequency, Monetary) analysis is a behavior-based approach grouping customers into segments.
+It groups the customers on the basis of their previous purchase transactions.
+RFM analysis focuses on 3 main aspects of customers' transactions: recency, frequency, and purchase amount.
+RFM filters customers into various groups for the purpose of better service.
+It helps managers to identify potential customers to do more profitable business and to run an effective promotional campaign for personalized service.

+    Recency (R): Who has purchased recently?
+Number of days since last purchase (least recency) Frequency (F): Who has purchased frequently?
+It means the total number of purchases. ( high frequency) Monetary Value(M): Who has a high purchase amount?
+It means the total money customer spent (high monetary value)